 You see students working on iPads and Chromebooks throughout the day in our hallways and classrooms.
-Thanks to the generosity of our benefactors, all students in preschool through second grade have an iPad for their use in school.
+Thanks to the generosity of our benefactors, all students in preschool through second grade have an iPad for their use in school and the classrooms in third through fifth grade are equipped with Chromebooks for use during the school day.
 Middle School students each have a Chromebook.
 The technology enhances teaching and learning in profound ways.

 We launched our Digital Learning Experience in Middle School in August, 2014.
 Each sixth, seventh and eighth grade student is loaned a Chromebook to use throughout the day – at school and at home.
 The easy access to technology changes the way students conduct research in history, design projects in science, begin Spanish class, and write papers in language arts.